Large-Signal Stability Guarantees for a DC Microgrid with Nested Nonlinear Distributed Control: The Slow Communication Scenario: System Steady State and Stability Analysis

-\begin{assumption} It is assumed that the communication network (represented by the Laplacian matrix $\mathcal{L}$) is strongly connected and undirected. \end{assumption} Let \emph{Assumption} \ref{ass_Laplacian} hold, and by leveraging the property of the Laplacian matrix where $\mathcal{L}1_{n_i}=0$, the steady state operations of \eqref{complete_sys_compact_f} leads to all the DGs cooperatively agreeing upon one consensus value for the communicated state variable $\Bar{\lambda}=\lambda_s1_{n_i}$ where $\lambda_s$ is the singular consensus value and $1_{n_i}=\mathrm{col}(1)\in \mathbb{R}^{n_i}$.
+where $(\bar \cdot)$ denotes the state value at its equilibrium.
+Let \emph{Assumption}~\ref{ass_Laplacian} hold, and by leveraging the property of the Laplacian matrix where $\mathcal{L}1_{n_i}=0_{n_i}$, the steady state operations of \eqref{complete_sys_compact_f} leads to all the DGs cooperatively agreeing upon one consensus value for the communicated state variable $\Bar{\lambda}=\lambda_s1_{n_i}$ where $\lambda_s\in\mathbb{R}$ is the singular consensus value and $1_{n_i}=\mathrm{col}(1)\in \mathbb{R}^{n_i}$.
 When considering steady state operation of \eqref{complete_sys_compact_d} without saturated voltages--inactivated leakage function $\rho(\Bar{v})$-- $\Lambda\Bar{I}^\mathcal{G}$ is forced equal to $\sigma(\bar \lambda)$.
 Subsequently, steady state operations provide consensus among the DGs in regards to the other communicated values when \eqref{complete_sys_compact_e} converge to the equilibrium and $\Bar{\zeta}=\zeta_s1_{n_i}$, where $\zeta_s$ is the singular consensus value.
 The steady state of the electrical network \eqref{complete_sys_compact_a}-\eqref{complete_sys_compact_c} is consequently uniquely defined.

-Furthermore, following the proof detailed in Section II.D in \cite{Babak_Set_Point}, our system attains \emph{optimal} operations when saturation is avoided.
+Furthermore, following the proof detailed in Section II.D in \cite{Babak_Set_Point}, our system attains \emph{optimal} current sharing operation when saturation is avoided.
 In this case, the controller simultaneously ensures proportional current sharing and voltage containment, provided that all neighboring DGs collaboratively determine the optimal set-point value $\bar \lambda$ such that $\Lambda\Bar{I}^\mathcal{G}=\sigma(\bar\lambda)$ at the equilibrium, and as long as $\rho(\bar \lambda)$ is uniformly defined for all DGs.
-However, in the case of voltage saturation, the MG is steered to another optimum that fails to meet the current sharing objective at the equilibrium due to the presence of the leakage function in \eqref{complete_sys_compact_d}.
+However, in the case of voltage saturation, the DC MG is steered to another optimum that fails to meet the current sharing objective at the equilibrium due to the presence of the leakage function in \eqref{complete_sys_compact_d}.